 Briefly explain the financial impact of the pandemic on your organization and whether you have furloughed or laid off staff.
 Describe your organization's capacity to administer an award of federal emergency funds in compliance with relevant regulations given the challenges brought on by the coronavirus pandemic (such as suspended operations, telework, etc.).
 Briefly summarize how the proposed activities fit within your overall strategy to ensure the long-term viability of the organization.
 State your organization's annual total operating costs for each of the three most recently completed years based on audited financial statements.
+(Small organizations may use unaudited financial statements.)
 Institutions of higher education should state the total operating costs of the component(s) for which they are applying (not the college/university as a whole).